-“Fire TV Stick delivers instant access to a vast selection of content, including the most popular video and music services such as Netflix, Prime Instant Video, Hulu Plus, WatchESPN, NBA Game Time, Twitch, SHOWTIME ANYTIME, Prime Music, Spotify, Pandora, Vevo, Plex, A&E, PBS, PBS KIDS, WATCH Disney Channel, YouTube.com, and more,” Amazon noted in a
+“Fire TV Stick delivers instant access to a vast selection of content, including the most popular video and music services such as Netflix, Prime Instant Video, Hulu Plus, WatchESPN, NBA Game Time, Twitch, SHOWTIME ANYTIME, Prime Music, Spotify, Pandora, Vevo, Plex, A&E, PBS, PBS KIDS, WATCH Disney Channel, YouTube.com, and more,” Amazon noted in a press release.

 Other highlights of the Amazon Fire TV

 - Over 200,000 TV episodes and movies, millions of songs, and hundreds of games as a part of Amazon Instant Video, MP3, and Appstore

 - Free 30-day Prime as well as Netflix trial

 - Instant streaming with ASAP: ASAP learns what movies and shows you like so they start instantly

 - Dedicated remote and app for easy use

 - Simple to set-up and easy to use

 - X-Ray for movies, TV shows & music

 - Connect your small screen to your big screen: Fire TV Stick lets you fling your favorite apps to your TV to free up your small screen for other uses.
 Or mirror your phone or tablet to your TV